Arizona Leisure - Vacation Guide

 Seasonal waters from Antelope Creek flow through both canyons and drain from the south, into nearby Lake Powell.
 The rainiest months in the canyon area are generally August and September.
 But again, when conditions exist for flooding, entry to the canyons will be prohibited.

-Antelope Slot Canyon is Sacred To The Navajo People
+Antelope Canyon Is Sacred To The Navajo People

 Many centuries ago, herds of pronghorn antelope roamed freely in the area and often used the slot canyons as a corridor to the river area.
 Hence the name "Antelope Canyon".
 The Navajo People have lived in the area for many centuries.